aagbemuko/dutch_course/new_words.md

 - jij bent snel boos      --> you get very angry easily
 - hoe spel je dat?        --> how do you spell that?
 - ik eet elke dag ontbijten --> I eat breakfast every day
+- hoe heet jij            --> what's your name?
+- op welke dag ben je geboren?  --> on which day were you born
+- in welke gemeente woon jij?   --> in which mmunicipality do you live?
+- waar werk jij?                --> where do you work?